Erasmus+ Study Mobility (Europe)

 - be registered at Université Paris Cité as part of a national degree (in the case of a co-qualifying degree, administrative registration must be made at the university)

-- all students regularly enrolled at Université Paris Cité are eligible regardless of their nationality.
+All students regularly enrolled at Université Paris Cité are eligible regardless of their nationality.

-- international students (outside Europe) must have a valid residence permit for the entire duration of their mobility.
+International students (outside Europe) must have a valid residence permit for the entire duration of their mobility.

 Where to go ?